Ramzgate/node_setup/ubuntu_os.md

     - Wait for the installation to complete.
 Once done, restart your computer.

 5. Boot into Ubuntu:
-    - After restarting your computer, you'll see a boot menu where you can choose between Ubuntu and Windows.
-Use the arrow keys to select Ubuntu and press Enter.
     - Ubuntu will now boot up, and you can start using your newly installed Ubuntu operating system.